absmach/magistrala/twins/README.md

 ### Starting twins service

-The twins service publishes notifications on a NATS subject of the format `channels.<MF_TWINS_CHANNEL_ID>.messages.<twinID>.<crudOp>`, where `crudOp` stands for the crud operation done on twin - create, update, delete or retrieve - or state - save state.
+The twins service publishes notifications on a Message broker subject of the format `channels.<MF_TWINS_CHANNEL_ID>.messages.<twinID>.<crudOp>`, where `crudOp` stands for the crud operation done on twin - create, update, delete or retrieve - or state - save state.
 In order to use twin service notifications,